 Kristin has a degree in History from UCLA, a Social Studies teaching credential and a Masters of Teaching.
 While raising her family, she spent seven years serving on the Board of Directors for San Joaquin Valley Town Hall and several years volunteering in the library at the kids’ school.
-Both her time with Town Hall and her time in the library have strengthened her love of words, history and the stories, places and experiences that connect us.
-Kristin is a big fan of roadside historical markers and museums.
+Both her time with Town Hall and her time in the library have strengthened her love of words, history, and the stories, places and experiences that connect us.

 Sahara Saude Bigelow